rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240226_New York Times Podcasts.md

 *  And he was basically silent, you know, for 20, 30 minutes.
 *  He just didn't know what to say and was trying to process this decision and the cancellation
 *  of the transfer that we've been waiting for for over a year.
-*  And then, you know, I called our surrogate and had to break the news to her, the person
+*  And then, you know, I called our surrogate and had to break the news to her.
-*  who'd been taking hormone medications for the last three weeks and dealing with that
+*  The person who's been taking hormone medications for the last three weeks and dealing with
-*  while also dealing, you know, with her own family and had to break that news.
+*  that while also dealing, you know, with her own family and had to break that news.
 *  And she was obviously devastated as well.
 *  After you processed this, after you got off the phone with the surrogate, what was going
 *  through your head?
 *  It was, how are we going to make this happen?
 *  How are we going to get these embryos out of this state and have our transfer move forward?
-*  But as of now, we are unable to move our embryos out of the state because the clinics
+*  But as of now, we are unable to move our embryos out of the state because the clinics are worried
-*  are worried that there might be destruction of an embryo, you know, obviously through
+*  that there might be destruction of an embryo, you know, obviously through the process of
-*  the process of transporting them out of state.
+*  transporting them out of state.
 *  And that could open them up to liability.
 *  It could open us up to liability.
 *  So that was not an option either.